Massachusetts General Hospital has a long history of training leaders in gastroenterology.

 In January 2010, Dr. Ramnik Xavier, who also trained in internal medicine and gastroenterology at Mass General, was selected to be chief of the GI Unit.
 Under his leadership, the division grew to more than 50 faculty, with 24 independent investigators, including 19 physician-investigators.
 Dr. Xavier is currently the Director and Principal Investigator for the Center for Computational and Integrative Biology; Core Faculty Member, Department of Molecular Biology at Massachusetts General Hospital; the Kurt Isselbacher Chair in Medicine at Harvard Medical School; and a Core Member of the Broad Institute of MIT and Harvard University.

 In December 2018, Dr. Wolfram Goessling, who trained in internal medicine at Brigham & Women’s Hospital, served as chief medical resident, completed fellowship training in Hematology/Oncology at the combined Dana-Farber/Partners Program and in Gastroenterology at Massachusetts General Hospital, and became chief of the Division of Gastroenterology.
-Dr. Goessling holds the Jules L. Dienstag, M.D. and Betty and Newell Hale Endowed Chair in Gastroenterology, is the Robert H. Ebert Professor of Medicine at Harvard Medical School and is the Director of the Harvard-MIT Division of Health Sciences and Technology.
-He also continues to lead a busy and productive laboratory using zebrafish to characterize regulators of liver development, regeneration and cancer.
-With these tremendous accomplishments, he is recognized for his humility, accessibility, and compassion.
-He is a longtime trumpeter for the Longwood Symphony Orchestra and completes the PanMass Challenge bike-a-thon fund raiser for Dana-Farber annually.
-Dr. Goessling has recruited an experienced, successful and diverse faculty and broadened both the Division of GI's research portfolio and the clinical practice.
-He enthusiastically supports our GI fellows and our fellowship programs.
-He has bold visions for a cohesive and expansive GI Division.
+Dr. Goessling held the Jules L. Dienstag, M.D. and Betty and Newell Hale Endowed Chair in Gastroenterology, was the Robert H. Ebert Professor of Medicine at Harvard Medical School and was the Director of the Harvard-MIT Division of Health Sciences and Technology.
+He continued to lead a busy and productive laboratory using zebrafish to characterize regulators of liver development, regeneration and cancer.
+In his years as Chief, Dr. Goessling significantly expanded the GI Division while maintaining its cohesiveness, recruiting talented and experienced new faculty and broadening our research portfolio and clinical practice.
+He enthusiastically supported our GI fellows and enhanced our fellowship programs.
+Dr. Goessling was recruited to be the Chief of Medicine at Yale University School of Medicine.